-The epidemiology of gill-associated virus in Penaeus monodon and the development of alternative detection methods for the degree of Doctor of Philosophy in the School of Veterinary and Biomedical Sciences at James Cook University
+The epidemiology of gill-associated virus in Penaeus monodon and the development of alternative detection methods

-Thesis submitted by James Leslie MUNRO B.App.Sc.
-(Aquaculture) (School of Aquaculture, University of Tasmania, 1999) B.Sc.
-(Hons) (School of Veterinary and Biomedical Sciences, James Cook University, 2001)
+Thesis submitted by James Leslie MUNRO

+B.App.Sc.
+(Aquaculture) (School of Aquaculture, University of Tasmania, 1999)B.Sc.
+(Hons) (School of Veterinary and Biomedical Sciences, James CookUniversity, 2001)